We may earn a commission when you click on the affiliate links in this post.

 This Crockpot peach cobbler takes me back to lazy summer evenings out on the back patio, enjoying a dish of fresh peaches and cream.
-There’s just something about those tender, juicy peaches that melt in your mouth with each bite.
-Slow cooker peach cobbler is perfect to enjoy year-round and can be made at any time!
+There’s just something magical about those those tender, juicy peaches that melt in your mouth with each bite.
+Best of all, you can enjoy this slow cooker peach cobbler any time of the year.
+No special occasion required!

-I’ve tried making peach cobblers in the oven, in a dutch oven, and even in the microwave and this recipe is not only delicious, but it’s so easy to make!
-And the best part is, the peaches retain their sweet, fresh flavor and bright peach color, while the topping stays nice and crisp.
+I’ve made peach cobbler in the oven, in a dutch oven, and even in the microwave, but this slow cooker version is one of the easiest and most fool-proof!
+The peaches keep their sweet, fresh flavor and bright peach color, while the topping stays golden and crisp.
 Perfection!

 - Peaches – Fresh or frozen peaches work for this cobbler recipe.